Change Your Address

-Change Your Address with the Postal Service
+How to Change Your Address With the Postal Service

-- This is the preferred method for speed and convenience, and you immediately get an e-mail confirmation of the change.
+- This is the fastest and easiest way, and you immediately get an email confirming the change.

-Change Your Address with Other Government Agencies
+How to Change Your Address With Other Government Agencies

 Other federal and state agencies to contact when changing your address include: